Mushymato/StardewUI/docs/reference/stardewui/view.md

 #### ScreenRead

-When a screen reader mod (shoaib.stardewaccess) is loaded, this element will be announced by the screen reader using this value.
+When a screen reader mod (shoaib.stardewaccess) is loaded, this element will be announced by the screen reader using this value. `(unofficial-mushymato)`

 ```cs
 public StardewUI.ModIntegration.ScreenReadableData ScreenRead { get; set; }